The best turkey lasagna from Ina Garten! Packed with so many delicious layers. It’s rich, flavorful, and exactly what you want in a lasagna.

 - 4 oz. crumbled goat cheese

-- 1 cup grated Parmesan cheese, plus ¼ cup for sprinkling
+- 1 cup grated Parmesan cheese, plus 1/4 cup for the top

 - 1 egg, lightly beaten

 - 1 lb. fresh mozzarella, thinly sliced

 - Heat olive oil in a large heavy-duty skillet.
 Add the onion and cook for 5 minutes over medium heat or until translucent.
 Add the garlic and cook until fragrant.
 Add the sausage, breaking it up with a wooden spoon.
 Cook for 8-10 minutes or until no longer pink.

 - Add the tomatoes, tomato paste, 2 tablespoons of the parsley, basil, 1 1/2 teaspoons of salt, and 1/2 teaspoon pepper.
 Simmer, uncovered, over medium-low heat for 15-20 minutes or until thickened and reduced.